 Just like a bag of jelly beans, or a box of crayons, mold can come in all different kinds of colors.
-Although not as fun as the things mentioned above, learning how to identify the different kinds of mold is vital to being a good homeowner.
+Although not as fun as jellybeans or crayons, learning how to identify the different kinds of mold is vital to being a good homeowner.
 Here is some helpful information about mold that every homeowner should know.

-This mold, also known as Stachybotrys Atra, is tricky because it can come in different shades of black and in different forms.
+- Black Mold: This mold, also known as Stachybotrys Atra, is tricky because it can come in different shades of black and in different forms.
 This kind of mold lives off of moisture to survive and can be very dangerous to people and pets living in the house.
-It is important to get rid of it as soon as possible.
+It is important to make a black mold removal plan as soon as possible.
 It will often appear as slimy and with a dark greenish-black (sometimes gray) coloration to it.
 Black mold also has a distinct smell and can contaminate the air you breathe.

 Other Types of Mold via Mold-Advisor.com: